SIDN/entrada2/README.md

 - Automaticly create required resources (s3 bucket and messaging queues)
 - Added support for Kubernetes
 - Added support for Apache Iceberg table format
-- The dns_qname column only contains the labels preceding the domainname
+- Split the QNAME into the dns_domainname and dns_qname (labels before domain name) columns
 - Rows are sorted by domainname for more efficient compression
 - Default column compression changed to ZSTD, was Snappy
-- Use small Parquet max dictionary size, to prevent domainname column using dict
 - Bloomfilter for domainname column, performance boost when filtering on domainname
+- Use small Parquet max dictionary size, to prevent domainname column using dictionary and not Bloomfilter
 - Renamed table columns to indicate protocol source
 - Removed unused columns
-- Name servers are no nonger linked to specific ENTRADA2 container, container can handle any pcap
+- Name servers are no nonger processed by a specific container, containers can handle any pcap
 - No longer saving state between pcaps, might cause some unmatched packets
 - Added s3 event based workflow
 - Added API to control containers, e.g. status/start/stop

 The following deployment modes are supported:
-- Docker (best for test and evaluation)
+- Local/Single system using Docker Compose (best for test and evaluation)
 - Kubernetes
-- AWS cloud
+- AWS

 # Build